 New features always go on

-When doing a major release, make sure all changes from the maint branch are merged into the the master branch, then merge the master branch back into maint to synchronize the two.
+When doing a major or minor release, we make sure that all changes from the maint branch are merged into the the master branch, then merge the master branch back into maint to synchronize the two.

 When doing a major and a minor release, after all necessary merging is done, tag the maint branch for the release with: